All Episodes

 Yeah.

-But also an individual that seemingly is just flip-flopping from one left wing narrative to another.
+But also an individual that seemingly is just flip-flopping from one left-wing narrative to another.

-It's because she believes them all.
+That's because she believes them all.

 Yeah.

-Well, really, what she needs is to get a cat or a dog, something to occupy her time.
+Really, what she needs is to get a cat or a dog, something to occupy her time.

 What really needs to happen is some handsome right-wing Chad needs to take her on a date.